ozzann/my-vagrant/README.md

 ### The pipeline in action

-  1. Developer pushes change to GitHub repo.
+  1. Developer pushes changes to the [GitHub repo](https://github.com/ozzann/basic-ping-server).
   2. Jenkins polls SCM and if it finds any changes it builds 'app' job.
   3. If a build is succsefull, then another 'puppet' job is built and also Jenkins copies application's source code files to the Puppet Master VM by SCP.
-  4. If the next build for 'puppet' project is stable, then all puppet manifests are copied to Puppet Master VM by SCP as well.
+  4. If the build for 'puppet' project is stable, then all puppet manifests are copied to Puppet Master VM by SCP as well.
   5. Now all actions required to deploy the app to Production VM are described in puppet manifests and in order to apply all these changes to production one has just to sync Puppet Master and Agent by running command

     		puppet agent -t